danionescu0/home-automation/python-server/readme.md

 # Extending the code

 ##create a listener to respond to events
-* available events to subscribe: ChangeActuatorRequest, Location, SensorUpdate the events are located in /events folder
+* available events to subscribe: ChangeActuatorRequestEvent, LocationEvent, SensorUpdateEvent the events are located in /events folder
 * first create a file in /listener folder, the file name should end up in "Listener" the file name should describe what the listener does not on what it subscribes